 The modal value of age is 15-24 making up 42% of the population respondents.
 The race that was the majority of respondents was Asian, making up 83.2% of the population responding.
 High School was the modal value of the Education Level category and made up 37.2% of all respondents.

-Of the 303 respondents, 171 respondents were female (56%) and 132 respondents were male (44%).
+Of the 303 respondents, 171 were female (56%) and 132 respondents were male (44%).
 While there were 6% more female responses than male responses, Chi-Square Analysis of the data from both groups has shown that there is no statistical correlation between male and female responses for all questions asked in the survey.
 No results from any question were significant at p < 0.05.
 Thus, we can state that the null hypothesis is valid in that there is no statistical significance between male and female responses.

-Of the 303 respondents, 15 respondents had tested positive for COVID-19 (5%) and 288 respondents had never tested positive for COVID-19 (95%).
-The differences in populations are immense, but performing Chi-Square Analysis of the data from both groups has shown there is no statistical correlation between COVID Positive and COVID Negative responses.
+Of the 303 respondents, 15 had tested positive for COVID-19 (5%) and 288 had never tested positive for COVID-19 (95%).
+The differences in populations are immense, but performing Chi-Square Analysis of the data from both groups has shown there is no statistical correlation between COVID-19 positive and COVID-19 negative responses.
 This implies that while there was a large difference in the number of respondents per category, both groups responded similarly.
-Since no results from any question were significant at p < 0.05, we can state that the null hypothesis is valid in that there is no statistical significance between COVID positive and negative responses.
+Since no results from any question were significant at p < 0.05, we can state that the null hypothesis is valid in that there is no statistical significance between COVID-19 positive and negative responses.

 Of the 303 respondents, 172 of them had been vaccinated (57%) and 131 respondents had not been vaccinated (43%).
 While there is a 14% population difference between the two groups, performing Chi-Square analysis on the data set from both group’s responses to the survey showed no statistical correlation between vaccinated and not vaccinated responses.
 No results from any question were significant at p < 0.05 between both populations which means that we can state that the null hypothesis is valid in that there is no statistical significance between Vaccinated and Not Vaccinated populations response to the survey.

-Due to there being no statistical significance when performing Chi-Square Analysis at p < 0.05 across all compared populations, we can state that the populations of male and female, COVID positive and COVID negative, and Vaccinated and not Vaccinated all responded similarly regardless of demographics.
-Of the total responding population, 15 individuals have tested positive for COVID-19 (5%) and 288 individuals have never tested positive (95%).
-115 people would prefer interacting with a robotic replacement (38%) during the COVID-19 Pandemic and 188 would still prefer interacting with a healthcare worker during the COVID-19 Pandemic.
+.
+Hundred and fifteen people would prefer interacting with a robotic replacement (38%) during the COVID-19 pandemic and 188 would still prefer interacting with a healthcare worker during the COVID-19 pandemic.
 We can see that of those that answered “Healthcare worker”, vaccinated females were the most frequent responders but not an overwhelming majority.
-Additionally, those who were vaccinated made up the majority of those who answered “Healthcare workers”.
 On the other hand, there was an overall equal spread of types of responders who answered “Robotics replacement”.
 (Figure 1).
-The results for the “how safe do you feel in a hospital during COVID-19” question’s results were quite distributed but with a majority of respondents, 110, saying they felt somewhat safe 36%.
-Somewhat Comfortable, Pretty Comfortable, and As Comfortable as Before COVID categories made up the majority of respondents in the “On a scale of 1-5, how comfortable do you feel about interacting with health care workers during COVID-19 (medical assistants, nurses, physician assistants, physician, etc)?”
+The results for the “how safe do you feel in a hospital during COVID-19” question were quite distributed but with a majority of respondents, 110, said they felt somewhat safe 36%.
+Somewhat Comfortable, Pretty Comfortable, and As Comfortable as Before COVID-19 made up the majority of respondents in the “On a scale of 1-5, how comfortable do you feel about interacting with health care workers during COVID-19 (medical assistants, nurses, physician assistants, physician, etc)?”
 (82, 86, 63).